placeAtlas/atlas-2022/CONTRIBUTING.md

 Edits are also welcome on this repository through GitHub.
 You may use GitHub for bulk or large-scale changes, such as removing duplicates.

-`web/atlas.json` is where the atlas data is located, in which you can edit on GitHub.
+`web/atlas.json` is where the Atlas data is located, in which you can edit on GitHub.
 Below is an example of an entry.
 The example has been expanded, but please save it in the way so each line is an entry which is minified.

 ```json5
 {